charleso/blog/_posts/2011-06-22-not-so-intellij.rst

 Until I get sick of it, or I finally see the light I suppose.

 Probably the biggest problem that I've come across so far is the lack of a feature complete Ivy plugin.
 The Eclipse plugin, IvyDE_, is really quite impressive.
-For IntelliJ there are a number_ of_ options_, but none of them quite good enough to give a seemless experience.
+For IntelliJ there is a number_ of_ options_; none of them quite good enough to give a seamless experience.
 For my money IvyIDEA_ is the most mature, but sadly it is no longer being maintained as of this year.
 Jetbrains has indicated_ that they might be considering introducing native support, but this isn't the first of such claims_.
 Actually I suspect it will happen sooner rather than later, but of course that doesn't help us *right now*.